THE FIFTH AND FINAL ARTICLE IN OUR SERIES ON BRANDING DURING M&A

 3. Education

-In part one of our series we looked at Five Rebrand Strategies to help you define your joint brand goals.
-In part two we dived into the Creative Process of developing a new brand.
+In part one of our series, we looked at Five Rebrand Strategies to help you define your joint brand goals.
+In part two we delved into the Creative Process of developing a new brand.

-Part three covered Brand Engineering – a detailed look at the four key steps in preparing for your brand rollout.
-Part four examined the Brand Implementation process which sees the physical transformation take place.
+Part three covered Brand Engineering – a detailed look at the three key steps in preparing for your brand rollout.
+And part four examined the Brand Implementation process which sees the physical transformation take place.

-Much has already been written about the shift from ‘brand cop’ to brand steward or brand coach – a model that allows brands to be agile and responsive in today’s fast-moving environment.
+So much has already been written about the shift from ‘brand cop’ to ‘brand steward’ or ‘brand coach’ – a model that allows brands to be agile and responsive in today’s fast-moving environment.

 For deeper insights, read Landor’s excellent article on the ‘Brand Community model’.

-This is not to say that the we are now amidst brand anarchy – far from it.
+This is not to say that we are now amidst brand anarchy – far from it.

 Litigation still exists but a good brand governance model will avert the need for legal recourse, protecting your brand identity and improving engagement.